 A Hole In Their Strategy

-Upon digging into it, however, I discovered the company had built the indicator to go on a charting system they were selling, while the rest of the financial world used a free charting system offered by every brokerage.
-When I asked, "How many charting systems do you sell outside of those to your own students?" they replied, "Very few."
-I suspected the addition of their charting system to the indicator was a roadblock to sales, so it was decided to quickly rework the indicator to go on the free charts used by millions.
+Upon digging into it, however, we discovered the company had built the indicator to go on a charting system they were selling, while the rest of the financial world used a free charting system offered by every brokerage.
+When we asked, "How many charting systems do you sell outside of those to your own students?" they replied, "Very few."
+We suspected the addition of their charting system to the indicator was a roadblock to sales, so it was decided to quickly rework the indicator to go on the free charts used by millions.
 It wasn't a monumental shift in strategy, but research showed it could be a game changer.

 Long Form Copy - Yes It Has It's Place!

-I then wrote an online sales page for the indicator which covered every detail; how it worked, why it was so easy to use, why it was accurate and how others were making money with it.
-I had testimonials, screen shots and even a video showing it in action.
+We then wrote an online sales page for the indicator which covered every detail; how it worked, why it was so easy to use, why it was accurate and how others were making money with it.
+We had testimonials, screen shots and even a video showing it in action.
 The sales page was long...v-e-r-y long, but it played right into the mindset of Forex traders - all of their unprofitable frustrations, the benefits of having an easy to use, all-in-one indicator so they didn't have to jump from screen to screen or look at multiple indicators.
 In case you're wondering who would read such a long thing - those that are interested will always gobble up information if it hits their hot-button issues, solves a common problem and the copy resonates so the purchase is a no-brainer.

 It was initially launched with just a cold email to their database instructing recipients to "check it out".
 Although the indicator was at a high price point, it sold well, way beyond company expectations.
 From this we decided to write copy for two-day training sessions for the indicator to be held throughout England in high-end hotels.
 Again, the sessions sold out for several thousand dollars and became booked months in advance, and although this was done several years ago the same copy and game plan is still in use today.

-Even when asked to "just write copy" I always take the time to get to know the product, the company behind it, it's target audience and the competition.
+Even when asked to "just write copy" we always take the time to get to know the product, the company behind it, it's target audience and the competition.
 Sometimes the slightest insights or changes make all of the difference in the world.